 - Tamarind: located near Saline, this is a gorgeous and delicious retaurant in an exotic garden setting.
 Good for drinks and or dinner.

-- Do Brazil: Go for long (likely boozy) lunches.
+- Shellona: Go for long (likely boozy) lunches.
 The fish and rosé are wonderful.
 Your feet will be in the sand and you’ll likely be in a swim suit as it’s located on Shell Beach.

 - Maya’s To Go: The one stop shop for a gourmet picnic or delicious food on the run.
 Located in St Jean.

-- Choisy Boulangerie, Lorient: A classic French boulangerie with a great seating area (most boulangeries have little in the way of seating).
+- Choisy Boulangerie, Lorient: A classic French boulangerie with a great seating area (most boulangeries have little in the way of seating) and if you’re lucky, the croissants will have just come out of the oven!

 - L’Isoletta: the “little sister” to L’Isola, the island’s best Italian restaurant, L’Isoletta is a more casual, more affordable version.
 Pizza is their specialty – you can eat there or take it out, either way it’s some of the best pizza we’ve ever had!